GrammaTech/sel/python/README.md

 are supported by the python API.
 To begin, let's examine retrieving AST type.

-There are two ways to retrieve AST type using the python API - `ast_type` and `ast_types`.  `ast_type` returns a string representation of the most specialized subclass the object is an instance of; `ast_types` returns a list of strings representing the entire class hierarchy the object is embedded within on the Common LISP side of the interface.
+There are two ways to retrieve the AST type using the python API - `ast_type` and `ast_types`.  `ast_type` returns a string representation of the most specialized subclass the object is an instance of;
+`ast_types` returns a list of strings representing the entire class hierarchy the object is embedded within on the Common Lisp side of the interface.
 This class hierarchy is rich and contains generic mixins for common AST types across languages; for instance, `"IF-STATEMENT-AST"`, `"STATEMENT-AST"`, `"IDENTIFIER-AST"`, etc.  For cross-language applications, it is useful to utilize these language-agnostic types.
-An example of the `ast_type` and `ast_types` methods is shown below;
-please note that `CALL-AST` is a generic, cross-language mixin type for all function callsite ASTs.
+An example of the `ast_type` and `ast_types` methods is shown below; please note that `CALL-AST` is a generic, cross-language mixin type for all function callsite ASTs.

 ```python
 >>> root = asts.AST("print(x)", language=asts.ASTLanguage.Python, deepest=True)